LucasBest/WaterLogging/README.md

 ## Testing

 I have set up one unit test and one UI test in the Water Logging testing targets.
 There could absolutely be more test coverage but in the interest of time I just added basic tests to show what a typical unit test and ui test could and should look like.
-The two tests that are there should pass when when testing the target.
+The two tests that are there should pass when testing the target.

 ## Architecture